mattburnett-repo/authSandbox/README.md

   * Google
   * GitHub

-A MongoDB / Mongoose database is used to persist authentication / session info.
+A MongoDB / Mongoose database is used to save user info, and to persist authentication / session info.
 You can use a different database if you want to, but you will need to change code in the routes.

 ## Technologies Used
 * Node / Express
   * bcrypt
+  * express-session
-  * Express flash messaging
+  * express flash messaging
+  * jsonwebtoken
-* MongoDB / Mongoose / mongoose-find-or-create
+* MongoDB / Mongoose
+  * connect-mongo
+  * mongoose-find-or-create
 * Typescript
 * PUG
 * Passport JS